Shopping Cart

 As a self-proclaimed figure of exile, as an "artist in resistance," George Ryga criticized issues of Canadian culture in numerous instances — particularly its colonized nature, even turning on the very theatre that had earlier nourished him.
 Employing disruptive elements such as flashbacks / forwards, poetic speeches, songs, sound motifs and changes of setting and weather, George Ryga gives his plays a sense of restless movement, even a loss of control.
 His characters may be physically and spiritually trapped by their colonial uncertainties, but they have great capacity to envision a different tomorrow.
 It was a vision of tomorrow that, with the sole exception of The Ecstasy of Rita Joe, the theatre of Ryga's day had no wish to share.

-Indian (1964) A searing accusation of racist attitudes and practise against native Indians.
+Indian (1964) A searing accusation of racist attitudes and practise against Aboriginal people.
 (Cast: 3 men)

-Nothing but a Man Originally written in 1965 as a television script.
+Nothing but a Man (1967) is a stage adaptation of his teleplay Man Alive, originally written in 1965 as a television script.

 Just an Ordinary Person (1968) This play, one of Ryga's shortest, is also his most soul-searching.
 (Cast: 2 men)